MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 If you're using Configuration Manager or local network shares to manage installing and updating Microsoft 365 Apps on devices, Delivery Optimization won't be used.
 Delivery Optimization is used only if you're installing or updating Microsoft 365 Apps directly from the Office Content Delivery Network (CDN) on the internet.
 If you want some of these devices, such as those on Monthly Channel, to take advantage of Delivery Optimization, you need to reconfigure them to use the Office CDN.
 You can do that by using the Office Deployment Tool or Group Policy settings, depending how your environment is configured.
 You have to remove any configuration of the update path as well as the use of the [OfficeMgmtCOM](configuration-options-for-the-office-2016-deployment-tool.md#officemgmtcom-attribute-part-of-add-element) attribute, which enables Configuration Manager to manage updates.

-## Configure Delivery Optimization settings for Office 365 ProPlus
+## Configure Delivery Optimization settings for Microsoft 365 Apps

 There are some settings that you can configure to allow your environment to take better advantage of Delivery Optimization.
 For example, you should choose the appropriate [download mode](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization-reference#download-mode) for your environment.
 The download mode defines how devices determine whether other devices are suitable peers.
 Here are some recommendations for download mode: